thirdweb-example/deterministic-deploy-demo/README.md

-# How to deploy contracts to the same address on any chain
+# Deploy contracts with the same address on any chain

-This demo script shows how to deploy a published contract on multiple chains with the same address.
+This demo script shows how to deploy a [published](https://portal.thirdweb.com/contracts/publish/overview) contract on multiple chains with the same address.

 ## Run Locally